HarvardPL/datalog-synth-smt-asp-artifact/README.md

 ## "Kick the Tires" Phase Instructions

-These instructions will run a small set of experiments; they took about XXX minutes to complete on our laptop.
+These instructions will run all the experiments from Section 7 of the paper, but with fewer trials (2 vs 10) and a shorter timeout (10 seconds vs 10 minutes).
 If they complete successfully, that hopefully means that you will not encounter bugs when running the full evaluation phase.
 The number of trials, benchmarks, timeout, etc. can be modified by changing the variables in the appropriate script.